objkt-com/tezex/README.md

 For macOS: `brew install libsodium gmp automake libtool gcc`.
 If you have an Apple Silicon processor take a look here: https://github.com/jlouis/enacl/issues/53 .

-`libsecp256k1` sometimes fails to compile on the first attempt, it should work after `mix deps.compile --force libsecp256k1`

 ## Test

 ```sh